Unboxed-Software/solana-course/content/basic-solana-mobile.md

 Since we're using the Anchor TS client to interact with our program, we need the program's IDL.
 Start by creating a root-level folder called `models`, then create a new file `anchor-counter.ts`.
 Paste the contents of the [Anchor Counter IDL](../assets/counter-rn-idl.ts) into this new file.

 Next, create the file `ProgramProvider.tsx` inside of `components`.
-Inside we'll create the program provider to surface our program and the counter PDA.
+Inside we'll create the program provider to surface our program and the counter PDA:

 ```tsx
 import {AnchorProvider, IdlAccounts, Program, setProvider} from '@coral-xyz/anchor';